MathWorks-Teaching-Resources/Regression-Basics/README.md

 ## ##
 **`regressSolnIm/`**
-This folder includes supplementary image files containing solutions for tasks in `regressionBasics.mlx`.
+This folder includes supplementary figure files containing solutions for tasks in `regressionBasics.mlx`.
 The main script provides controls to hide or expose the solutions when needed.
 Ensure that this folder is in the same location as `regressionBasics.mlx`

 ## ##
 **`linearData.mat`, `linearData2.mat`, `multivariateData.mat`, `nonlinearData.mat`**